l2fprod/bxshell/README.md

    This retrieves the **bxshell** Docker image and starts a container.

+1. Once in the shell, run `bx login` as you would normally do, change account, org, space.

+1. Eventually, quit the shell with `exit`

+1. Restart the shell `bxshell us-south` to restore account, org, space

+1. Run multiple environments in parallel in different shells
 ## How it works

 On your host, **bxshell** stores configuration files under `$HOME/.bxshell` where it creates one subfolder per environment.
 Under these folders, you'll find several configuration files created by the Docker container as you use the various IBM Cloud CLI and other scripts there.